dw1284/swimsuit-memory/README.md

 # Swimsuit Memory

-I had this idea for a simple memory game with added motivation for the user for a while.
-Got bored one day and worked on it a little bit.
+This is a simple memory matching game that I decided to build one day when I was bored.

 ## Demo